The Costanzo Teaching Fellowship

 The Costanzo Teaching Fellowship is a unique, year-long opportunity for rising juniors and seniors to develop leadership skills as part of the teaching team for Introductory Psychology (PSY 101).
 The Costanzo Teaching Fellows are paid and receive substantial training, including enrollment in a 1-credit Psychology Teaching Seminar (PSY 601S, which counts toward the Psychology major and minor) during the fall term.

-Applications for the 2023-24 Academic Year are due March 10th, 2023
+Applications are NOW OPEN for the 2025-26 Academic Year

 Costanzo Teaching Fellows learn to: